Core Correspondence: How to Write the Right Email in French

 Although tutoiement (use of tu) is becoming more common in France, in formal emails, it’s best to err on the side of caution and use vous, at least until told otherwise, especially if you’re addressing someone older, a supervisor or someone you just met.

-This can be a bit difficult to get used to as a non-native speaker, but the French videos on FluentU can help with that.
+These can be a bit difficult to get used to as a non-native speaker, but you’ll pick it up by seeing and using them in context.

 The French header and subject